How to Access the Dark Web Safely: A 2024 Beginner’s Guide

 Download and Install Tor

-Download Tor from its website at torproject.org, as it’s the only official website.
+Download Tor from its official website at torproject.org.
 Avoid fraudulent Tor-like browsers that compromise your online security.
 The browser is free to download and works on multiple operating systems.

 Instructions vary depending on your operating system:

-5. You can now launch Tor using the main menu or the shortcut on your desktop.
+4. You can now launch Tor using the main menu or your desktop shortcut.

 Mac